mey1k/CustomMaterialWidget/README.md

 ## Acknowledgments

-* Are you want to use material widget?
+* Do you want to use material widget?
 * What is [Material](https://material.io/design/)?
 * You can use Visual Studio